dialogware-com/docs/md/app/start.md

 ## 1 Click Register
 Hit the yellow button in the top right corner of this page.

-## 2 Complete the wizard
+## 2 Find ready solutions on marketplace
-Fill in the information that the wizard asks you.
+Load the app, check demo, deploy on your own infrastructure

-## 3 Start creating
+## 3 Start creating or customize existing apps on marketplace
-Start creating your podcast.
+Start creating your software applications based on description.

 ## First app